 Protect your business from flooding and bad weather

 In some parts of South Africa, December is a very wet month so to avoid damages from hail or flooding, regularly clear all gutters and storm water drains.
 Protect valuable machinery and stock (such as dry food supplies in your restaurant) by raising it off the floor, unplugging machines when not in use, and investing in sandbags to put in front of door openings.
-If flooding occurs, report any blocked drains and service disruptions to your local council city for speedy attention.
+If flooding occurs, report any blocked municipal drains and service disruptions to your local council city for speedy attention.

 Prevent fires from happening

 When everyone is rushed off their feet, boxes and packaging materials may pile up and create a fire risk.
 Remind staff to keep exits clear.
-Ensure that you keep on top of your disposal and that flammable materials are stored safely.
+Ensure that you keep on top of your waste disposal routine and that flammable materials are stored safely.
 In restaurant kitchens, fires often start because of overheating, unattended cooking or fatty residues that ignite, so be diligent in keeping workspaces clean.
-Install a smoke alarm and be sure to have plenty of (working) fire extinguishers to hand.
+Install a smoke alarm and be sure to have plenty of (working) fire extinguishers on hand.